 Atkins Reservoir Levels

 The Atkins Reservoir was one of the first surface water supplies developed for the Town in the 1930s.
 It has a watershed area of 5.7 square miles, a surface area of 51 acres, and a storage capacity of 200 million gallons.
-The chart below presents water levels at Atkins Reservoir for 2019 compared to the last three years (2016, 2017 & 2018) and the 15-yr average.
+The chart below presents water levels at Atkins Reservoir for 2020 compared to the last four years (2016, 2017, 2018 & 2019) and the 15-yr average.

 The chart below presents Amherst’s average daily water use by month.
 For many communities water consumption is highest during the summer months, however, in Amherst, due to the student population, the months of April, September, and October have historically had the highest water demand.

-The chart below presents precipitation data for 2019 compared to data from the last three years (2018, 2017 & 2016) and to the 10-yr average.
+The chart below presents precipitation data for 2020 compared to data from the last four years (2019, 2018, 2017 & 2016) and to the 10-yr average.
 Data is presented as the average daily rainfall per month.

 State Drought Management Task Force